icings/menu/docs/index.md

 ## Changing the default HTML output

-In the default setup, the helper uses a string template renderer, which utilizes string templates as known from the CakePHP core helpers, and can be customized via the `templates` and `templateVars` options.
+In the default setup, the helper uses a string template renderer, which utilizes string templates as known from the CakePHP core helpers that can be customized via the `templates` and `templateVars` options.

 Changing the default output is fairly simple, just pass the `templates` and/or `templateVars` options to either `MenuHelper::config()`, in order to change the defaults for all menus: